DJSherwood/DJSherwood.github.io/about.markdown

 I feel that my career path has essentially been a randomwalk.
 I enjoyed studying calculus and science in high school, but I did not feel drawn to a specific major when enrolling at **The University of Texas at San Antonio** in 2005.
 I chose Biology as my major and decided to pursue mathematics as a minor.
 In a remarkable twist of fate, my biology professor received a grant to establish a student scholarship program.
-It's purpose was to encourage Biology students to work in computational labs and mathematics students to work in biological labs as student researchers.
+Its purpose was to encourage Biology students to work in computational labs and mathematics students to work in biological labs as student researchers.
 This seemed like a perfect opportunity for me.
 The stipend wasn't quite enough for me to live on my own, but by living at home I could pay for all of my university related costs.